chung-leong/zigar/node-zigar-addon/README.md

-# Node-zigar-addon
+# node-zigar-addon

-Node-zigar-addon is the C++ component used by [Node-zigar](../node-zigar/) to load shared libraries compiled from Zig code into Node.js.
-It handles the interface between JavaScript and Zig.
-It also provides an embedded copy of [Zigar-runtime](../zigar-runtime).
+Extension written in C++, used by [node-zigar](../node-zigar/) to load shared libraries compiled from Zig code into Node.js.
+It manages the interface between JavaScript and Zig.
+It also provides an embedded copy of [zigar-runtime](../zigar-runtime).

-This module can be used independently from Node-zigar to create libraries with precompiled binaries.
+This module can be used independently from node-zigar to create libraries with precompiled binaries.

 ## Installation